TUDelft-IN4303-2014/assignments/milestone1-editor/day3.md

 As part of your submission, we ask you to provide a short explanation of the organisation of your syntax definition in `MiniJava/syntax/README.md`.
 The deadline for submission is October 8, 17:59.

-### Early Feedback

-We do not provide early feedback for this submission.

 ### Grading

 You can earn up to 10 points for your folding patterns.